-Tax Relief: If you owe the IRS taxes and presently are unable to make a payment in full to satisfy the debt and you have either assets or regular income to make good on your debt, you may very well be able to arrange an installment agreement of some form with the IRS.
+Tax Relief: From our experience as New York Tax Attorneys, if you owe the IRS taxes and presently are unable to make a payment in full to satisfy the debt and you have either assets or regular income to make good on your debt, you may very well be able to arrange an installment agreement of some form with the IRS.
 This page discusses the various types of tax relief installment agreements can provide and the conditions under which you may be qualified to obtain this form of IRS relief.

 There are 3 main steps to set up an IRS installment agreement, each with its own special considerations:

 Step 1: Before you can establish an IRS installment agreement: First, file all your past tax returns